PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/040-assets/090-agents.md

 - [`setGroup`](/sdk-docs/api/entities/Identity/AssetPermissions/classes/AssetPermissions/#setgroup): Assign this Identity to a different permission group for a given asset.
 - [`waive`](/sdk-docs/api/entities/Identity/AssetPermissions/classes/AssetPermissions/#waive): Abdicate from the current permission group for a given asset (removes all permissions for that asset).

-Acceptance of an authorization request to become an agent is done with the [Authorizations](/sdk-docs/api/entities/Identity/classes/Identity/#authorizations) (accessed via `identity.authorizations`).
+Acceptance of an authorization request to become an agent is done with the [Authorizations](/sdk-docs/classes/API/Entities/Identity/#authorizations) (accessed via `identity.authorizations`).

-## With the SDK

-- Use the [Permissions Class](https://developers.polymesh.network/sdk-docs/classes/API/Entities/Asset/Base/Permissions) for basic agent operations on the Asset level.
-- Use the [AssetPermissions Class](https://developers.polymesh.network/sdk-docs/classes/API/Entities/Identity/AssetPermissions/) for basic agent related functionality on the Identity level.

 ## Summary